Managing Attorney, Firm Founder, Sister of Kelly

 I am a huge nerd.
-My most common nerd-behavior is birdwatching.
+My most common nerd behavior is birdwatching.
 I have seen about 215 species of birds worldwide and am always on the lookout for the next new species, or the next new adorable thing birds are doing.
 In my opinion, the world's cutest bird is the Ruddy Duck.
 The world's second cutest bird is the Bufflehead.
 I knew my now-husband had a chance with me when he invited me to look at ducks with him for a first “maybe-date.”
-Most of his knowledge of ducks comes from hunting them, which is different, but now we teach our oldest son Calvin (born in 2018) about ducks together.
-Our younger son was born in 2019 and is a bit young for bird watching, but we are sure he will start soon.
+Most of his knowledge of ducks comes from hunting them, which is different, but now we teach our children about ducks together.

-My husband hasn’t convinced me to start shooting ducks yet, but he is slowly convincing me to eat spicier food, he loves cooking traditional Chinese dishes and is helping me learn Mandarin so that he and our sons don’t have a secret language to use against me.
+My husband hasn’t convinced me to start shooting ducks yet, but he is slowly convincing me to eat spicier food; he loves cooking traditional Chinese dishes and is helping me learn Mandarin so that he and our sons don’t have a secret language to use against me.
 He runs a cyber-security firm and we enjoy strategizing the best methods for running professional service organizations.

-I am very close with my two brothers who I convinced to move to the Bay Area from Washington DC and New York City.
+I am very close with my family which includes two brothers whom I convinced to move to the Bay Area from Washington DC and New York City.
 I have two more siblings and a pile of nieces in nephews in Utah as well.
 I love working side-by-side with my brother Kelly every day.
-In many ways we are total opposites (if you know Myers-Briggs I am and ENFP and he is an ISTJ so as different as can be), but that is what makes us a great team.
-I feel incredibly lucky that he was willing to quit his fancy corporate job and jump in and run Summerall Law for me when I had my oldest son and now watching him shine as an uncle to my two boys is one of the highlights of my weekends.
+In many ways, we are total opposites (if you know Myers-Briggs I am an ENFP and he is an ISTJ so as different as can be), but that is what makes us a great team.

 What do you discuss at your initial consultation with a client?